AVSLab/basilisk/docs/source/Install/installOnMacOS.rst

    -  You can now build the project within the Xcode IDE

 #.
-To test your setup you can run one of the example scenario scripts.
+To test your setup you can run one of the :ref:`examples`:

    -  For example, in the terminal window, make ``basilisk/src/examples/`` the current directory.